holzschu/llvm/README.txt

 - create dynamic libraries instead of executables
 - create frameworks with the dynamic libraries

-- add libFFI to the interpreter, for aux libraries (compiling)
+X add libFFI to the interpreter, for aux functions:
+   - function name in IR not exactly function name in library.
+   - in sys::DynamicLibrary::SearchForAddressOfSymbol()
+   - we try 3 times: one with the name, one with removing the '\x01' in front, one with removing the '_' in front.
+   - it works, but why did we have to to that?
+   - map std* to thread_std* in DynamicLibrary.inc, map thread_std* to the external values.

 - we can't generate llvm IR while linking, but we can link several IR files with llvm-link
-- so question is: how to call system functions / aux libraries?
-With FFI?
+- how to add new libraries to IR file?
+How to load them?
+- where to place include files for on-system compilation?

 Analysis information:
 ---------------------